DevExpress-Examples/devextreme-datagrid-show-report-by-clicking-data-grid-row/README.md

 [![](https://img.shields.io/badge/Open_in_DevExpress_Support_Center-FF7200?style=flat-square&logo=DevExpress&logoColor=white)](https://supportcenter.devexpress.com/ticket/details/T957066)
 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# Web Reporting - How to Display a Report with Details about a Clicked Data Grid Row
+# DevExtreme Web Reporting - How to display a report with details about a clicked DataGrid row

 In this example, you can click the [DevExtreme Data Grid](https://js.devexpress.com/Demos/Widgetsgallery/Demo/DataGrid/Overview/NetCore/Light/) row to create a report and display it in the [DevExpress Document Viewer](https://docs.devexpress.com/XtraReports/400248/web-reporting/asp-net-core-reporting/document-viewer).
 The report uses the information displayed in the row to query the data source and retrieve the details.

 ## How to Display a Report